Norvos © FFG

 Norvos is a theocracy.
 While it has a council of magisters, its members are chosen by the bearded priests, who speak for their god.
 The magisters give lavishly to passing Dothraki khals, so their khalasars will not savage the city.

 Among the Norvoshi only the bearded priests are allowed beards.
 The freeborn of the city, both noble and lowborn, favor long mustachios; Byan Votyris, for instance, dyes his mustachio blue and sweeps it to his ears.
 Slaves are shaved bare.
-Norvoshi women also shave off all of their hair, though noblewomen don wigs, specially when in the company of men from other lands and cities.
+Norvoshi women also shave off all of their hair, though noblewomen don wigs, especially when in the company of men from other lands and cities.

 The name of the god worshipped by the Norvoshi is known only to initiates.
 The priests wear hair shirts and untanned hides.
 Once initiated, these men are forbidden to cut or shave their hair.
 They practice ritual flagellation as part of their worship.